nuuuwan/lk_parliament_docs/tests/data/en.md

     1. The Minister of Finance may make regulations in respect of matters required by this Act to be prescribed or in respect of which regulations are authorized to be made.

     2. Without prejudice to the generality of the powers contained in subsection (1), the Minister of Finance may make regulations -
-        - ( a ) on establishing commitments, paying obligations, and other requirements for an effective commitment control system;
+        a. on establishing commitments, paying obligations, and other requirements for an effective commitment control system;

-        - ( b ) by classifying arrears; and
+        b. by classifying arrears; and

-        - ( c ) on the management of and settlement of arrears, the reporting requirements of arrears, the inclusion of arrears in the annual debt report required under relevant written laws applicable to the management of public debt, and such other matters in relation to the control of arrears.
+        c. on the management of and settlement of arrears, the reporting requirements of arrears, the inclusion of arrears in the annual debt report required under relevant written laws applicable to the management of public debt, and such other matters in relation to the control of arrears.

     3. Every regulation made by the Minister of Finance shall be published in the  Gazette  and shall come into operation on the date of such publication or on such later date as may be specified in that regulation.

     4. Every regulation made by the Minister of Finance shall, within three months, after its publication in the  Gazette , be brought before Parliament for approval.

     6. Until such regulations are framed –
-        - ( a ) the financial regulations of the Government of the Democratic Socialist Republic of Sri Lanka approved by the Minister of Finance published in year 1992;
+        a. the financial regulations of the Government of the Democratic Socialist Republic of Sri Lanka approved by the Minister of Finance published in year 1992;

-        - ( b ) circulars issued by the Secretary to the President, Secretary to the Treasury and the Heads of Departments under the General Treasury; and
+        b. circulars issued by the Secretary to the President, Secretary to the Treasury and the Heads of Departments under the General Treasury; and

-        - ( c ) circular issued by a Secretary to a Ministry with the approval of the Cabinet of Ministers,
+        c. circular issued by a Secretary to a Ministry with the approval of the Cabinet of Ministers,
             - with regard to public financial management shall continue to be in force, in so far as such regulations and circulars are not inconsistent with the provisions of this Act.

 68. **Power to issue instructions or directives** -
     1. The Secretary to the Treasury may issue to the public entities and persons referred to in subsection (2) of section 3, directives deemed as necessary for the purpose of implementing the provisions of this Act.